WhistlePig

 WhistlePig is a whiskey distillery based in Vermont.
-The distillery primarily makes rye whiskey, and is known for "ultra-premium" rye, a category it largely occupied alone in the early 21st century, when most rye sold for about $20 per bottle.
+The distillery primarily makes rye whiskey, and is known for "ultra-premium" rye.
 WhistlePig dates to 2007, when entrepreneur Raj Bhakta purchased land for the WhistlePig distillery.
 The whiskey brand was launched in 2010, and its first product, its 10-year rye, was released in 2015.

+In 2024, Charles Gibb was appointed CEO of WhistlePig Whiskey following the departure of Jeff Kozak.
+Gibb brings decades of experience in the spirits industry and joins the company as it looks to expand its presence within the broader American whiskey market.

 Property and operations

 WhistlePig's distillery is in Shoreham, Vermont.
 It is not open to the public.
 It has two pot stills, each 750 USgal in volume.

 The property includes a 500 acre farm.
 The land was formerly a dairy farm, about 150 years old.
 About 300 of those acres are dedicated to growing rye grain, about 200 hold maple trees for making syrup, while the remainder is used for corn, barley, oak trees, and space for livestock: pigs, sheep, goats, horses, and bees.

 Two Kunekune pigs are kept on property, Mortimer Junior and Orwell, both of the second generation of pigs kept on-site.
 The first generation, Mortimer and Mauve, died in 2014 and 2018.
 Their cremated remains are held in a granite obelisk memorial on the farm property, and the distillery's two stills are named for them.
 The brand's logo reflects these pigs with a design of a plump grinning pig, donning a top hat and bow tie.

 WhistlePig's lead distiller is Emily Harrison and its chief blender is Meghan Ireland.
 The two notably hold positions in an industry often dominated by men.
 Dave Pickerell was the master distiller, who introduced the company to its initial stock of Canadian whiskey, helped design the company's first blend, and designed its first pot still.

 The company operates tasting rooms in Quechee, Vermont, and "the WhistlePig Pavilion" at Stowe Mountain Resort.
 It formerly operated tasting rooms at the distillery and in Waterbury Center, Vermont.
 The Quechee tasting room, a "whiskey parlor", opened in 2021.
 It involved WhistlePig and Simon Pearce purchasing the former Parker House tavern, with the tasting room opening soon after the purchase, and plans for a restaurant are still in development.